8uraj/Ideaspark_web/README.md

-**Hackathon Host Website - README**
+**IdeaSpark**

-Welcome to Hackathon Host Website, a full-stack web application developed by IdeaSpark!
-This platform allows users to host hackathons and manage event registrations seamlessly.
-Below you'll find all the necessary information to get started with this project.
+IdeaSpark is a full-stack web application aimed at sparking creativity and collaboration by providing a platform for users to share and explore ideas.
+Whether you're organizing a hackathon or looking to participate, IdeaSpark has got you covered.

 ### Features: